heygarrett/Hunt-The-Wumpus/README.md

-This game is a work in progress for my Language Study class.
-We are making a text game called Hunt the Wumpus in Haskell.
-A lot of my code is ugly and incomplete.
+This is the game Hunt The Wumpus written in Haskell.
+This project was completed for my Language Study class.
+The game prompts are not very descriptive and the code is extremely ugl, so I may decide to clean up some of it in the future.